Why We Wear Purple

 Tiger Band Plays the Songs of the US Military

-To honor all veterans and active-duty military in attendance, Tiger Band played the Armed Forces Medley at halftime.
-All veterans and active duty military were invited to stand from their seats when their branch’s song was played.
+To honor all veterans and active-duty military in attendance, Tiger Band will play the Armed Forces Medley at halftime.
+All veterans and active duty military are invited to stand from their seats when their branch’s song was played.
+Check out the video below from last years Military Appreciation game!

 A Tribute to Fallen Veterans